Transfer Credit Review

 The below listed agencies provide evaluation and translations services for education completed overseas to determine the equivalency in the United States.
 You may choose to have your education credentials to be evaluated by them.
 Please note that some of our professional/technical programs may require you to have your overseas studies be evaluated by one of these agencies.

 Bellevue College does not have any association with these agencies, but we accept their evaluation reports and translations as a reference to determine if the credits are acceptable.
-Though you need to pay a fee, their evaluation reports are not only acceptable for Bellevue College, you may use them for other institutions as well as employment purposes.

 If you have obtained a credential evaluation from one of the following agencies and plan to apply credits to your degree or certificate at Bellevue College, you must submit the evaluation report and translation in a sealed envelope from the evaluation agency.
 The original documents in the original language must also be submitted in a sealed envelope from your previous institutions. .